pbatard/Mosby/README.md

    [many](https://wack0.github.io/dubiousdisk/) vulnerabilities uncovered in the UEFI Windows bootloaders, Microsoft is in the process of **completely removing** one of the base DB certificates (The `Microsoft Windows Production PCA 2011` certificate mentioned above).
-   **Once Microsoft produces installation media that no longer users this certificate**, this application will make sure that this DB certificate is properly removed (as opposed to what would happen if you use the native Secure Boot key restoration from your UEFI firmware).
+   **Once Microsoft produces installation media that no longer uses this certificate**, this application will make sure that this DB certificate is properly removed (as opposed to what would happen if you use the native Secure Boot key restoration from your UEFI firmware).
-4. In 2024, it was disovered that some PC manufacturers [played fast and loose with the Primary Key (*PK*) shipped with their hardware](https://arstechnica.com/security/2024/07/secure-boot-is-completely-compromised-on-200-models-from-5-big-device-makers/), basically meaning that malicious actors could gain access to the secret key, and therefore gain full trusted access of the affected machines.
+4. In 2024, it was discovered that some PC manufacturers [played fast and loose with the Primary Key (*PK*) shipped with their hardware](https://arstechnica.com/security/2024/07/secure-boot-is-completely-compromised-on-200-models-from-5-big-device-makers/), basically meaning that malicious actors could gain access to the secret key, and therefore gain full trusted access of the affected machines.
 It is also very likely (though of